-- Diplomacy is like having a politician in your pocket!
+- Diplomacy is like having a politician in the party!
 It alters the party's reputation in its favor.
 Have a 10 skill ranking in Diplomacy?
-Talk to a nobleman, and your reputation goes up by 10; talk to a goblin, and it goes down by 10.
+Talk to a nobleman, and reputation goes up by 10; talk to a goblin, and it goes down by 10.
 The character fits in everywhere!

-- Disarm Trap skill is the perfect thing for when you can't remember where you left your keys: all chests will open automatically, but you may get hit by a trap.
+- Disarm Trap skill ensures that the player won't be caught by a trap upon opening a chest.
 The more skill the party member has, the better the character's chance to disarm any trap before it goes off.

 Each of the various schools of magic have their own unique spells.
 Spells can have all types of wildly varying effects, from simply lighting a dark hallway to calling down a cataclysmic storm of meteors on everybody in the vicinity!
 Here is a list of all the spells arranged by school, with descriptions of their effects and the bonus gained from Expert and Master ranking in the relevant Magic skill.

-- Torch Light produces a sphere of light around your party, though this only works indoors.
+- Torch Light produces a sphere of light around the party, though this only works indoors.
 Use it for those dark caverns where the shadows conceal dangers!
 It costs one spell point to cast.
-Expect it to last one hour times your adventurer's skill rank.
+Expect it to last one hour times an adventurer's skill rank.
 At Expert and Master levels, the light produced is noticeably brighter.
 An essential spell!